 Section 115 of the Immigration and Asylum Act 1999 states that: 'a person will have no recourse to public funds' (NRPF) if they are 'subject to immigration control'.
 Examples of groups with NRPF include (but are not limited to): people in the UK on a spousal visa, on a student visa, those who are visa overstayers and asylum seekers.
-For asylum seekers being unable to access a range of benefits whilst their asylum claim is being processed, including universal credit and disability payments, puts them at risk of destitution.
+For asylum seekers being unable to access a range of benefits whilst their asylum claim is being processed, including universal credit and disability payments, puts them at risk of destitution.82 receive around five times more in costof-living support in 2023-2024 than a household affected by NRPF.
+Specifically, they estimated that in 2023-24 the household not subject to NRPF would receive around £1,095 in cost-ofliving support payments whereas the household affected by NRPF would only receive £195 of such payments.83

-During the cost-of-living crisis people with NRPF were ineligible to claim many cost-of-living support payments provided by UK government, including (but not limited to): the Cost of Living Support Payment to support households on means-tested benefits, the Pensioner Cost of Living Payment, and the Disability Cost of Living Payment.
+During the cost-of-living crisis people with NRPF were ineligible to claim many cost-of-living support payments provided by UK government, including (but not limited to): the Cost of Living Support Payment to support households on means-tested benefits, the Pensioner Cost of Living Payment, and the Disability Cost of Living Payment.^{83,84}